ColorPlatform/color-keys/README.md

-# Cosmos Keys
+# Color Keys

-Cosmos Keys is a library for creating keys and signing messages on Cosmos.
-You can use it to generate keypairs and addresses and to sign messages for the Cosmos Network.
+Color Keys is a library for creating keys and signing messages on Color.
+You can use it to generate keypairs and addresses and to sign messages for the Color Network.

 This library deals with tasks that are considered *security-critical* and should be used very carefully.